Search

 A source of enlightenment or guidance.

-(pass on the torch) ''In'' carry,'' hand on, or'' pass on the torch: a precious cause, principle, tradition, etc., which needs to be protected and transmitted to others.
+(pass on the torch) ''In'' carry,'' hand on,''take up'' pass on the torch: a precious cause, principle, tradition, etc., which needs to be protected and transmitted to others.

 (slang) An arsonist.